Brymento/Monetaryvalues/README.md

 # Monetaryvalues
- Test based on 8Values dedicated to economic values
+ Test based on 8Values dedicated to economic values made by Brymento